-If our common stock loses its Nasdaq National Market status, shares of our common stock would likely trade in the over-the-counter market in the so-called "pink sheets" or the OTC Bulletin Board, which was established for securities that do not meet the Nasdaq National Market listing requirements.
-Consequently, selling our common stock would be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and security analysts' and news media coverage of us may be reduced.
+If a delisting from the Nasdaq National Market were to occur, shares of our common stock would likely trade on the Nasdaq SmallCap Market, or in the over-the-counter market in the so-called "pink sheets" maintained by Pink Sheets LLC or on the National Association of Securities Dealers' OTC Bulletin Board, which was established for securities that do not meet the Nasdaq listing requirements.
+Such alternative trading markets are generally considered less efficient than the Nasdaq National Market.
+Consequently, selling our common stock would be more difficult because smaller quantities of shares would likely be bought and sold, transactions could be delayed, and securities analysts' and news media coverage of us may be reduced.
 These factors could result in lower prices and larger spreads in the bid and ask prices for shares of common stock.